-In a separately excited dc generator the field coils are energised from an independent source.
+In a separately excited dc generator, the field coils are energized from an independent source.

 Open circuit characteristic